 Your lease will more than likely have a sweeping-up clause, this will be a term that covers general services that aren’t mentioned or broken down in the lease agreement.
 Not all lease agreements will have this clause and if yours doesn’t then you can’t be held accountable for any services that aren’t strictly disclosed.

 Service charge costs can vary for year to year, this is especially true if your charges are listed as “variable” in your lease.

 As indicated above, you need to check your lease, but in general terms, leaseholders must pay their service charge to the freeholder who may need to recover costs for the following:

 • Cleaning charges

-Whether it is a fixed or variable charge should be detailed in the lease.
 Provided that the charge can be deemed reasonable, there are no limits on how much it varies.
-If a freeholder does not believe the charge to be reasonable, they can take their issue to the Leasehold Valuation Tribunal (LVT).
+If a freeholder does not believe the charge to be reasonable, they can take their issue to the First Tier Property Tribunal ( previously known as the Leasehold Valuation Tribunal or LVT).